 Host plants include bean, pea, lettuce, carrots, potato, sunflower, flower seed crops, crucifers, and cucurbits.
 Dandelion (Taraxacum officinale) is a very susceptible weed host.

-Symptoms The disease is mainly on aboveground parts, producing first a water-soaked appearance followed by a cottony-white mold, unless conditions turns hot and dry.
+Symptoms The disease is mainly on aboveground parts, producing first a water-soaked appearance followed by a cottony-white mold, unless conditions turn hot and dry.
 In seed crops, the stem is more commonly affected and infected plants can be scattered through a field, including field edges.
 Diseased stem tissues eventually bleach white, giving the disease its name "white blight."
 Sclerotia that are black on the surface and white inside, associated with this bleached tissue, are diagnostic.

 - Rotate using nonsusceptible crops such as grass or grains.